NSLS-II-LIX/py4xs/docs/hdf.md

   on either side of the beam center, as a simplied means to verify whether the beam center specified in the detector configuration is correct.

-  `md_dict()`: returns the meta data to be recorded in the exported ascii file, derived from the info defined in `py4xs.local`.
+  `md_dict()`: return the meta data to be recorded in the exported ascii file, derived from the info defined in `py4xs.local`.

-  `header()`: returns the header of the Bluesky scan that produced the data
+  `header()`: return the header of the Bluesky scan that produced the data

 ---------------